Connect With Us

 If you have any questions, please feel free to contact our offices located in Los Angeles, Huntington Park, and Reseda, CA .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Ingrown toenails may initially present themselves as a minor discomfort, but they may progress into an infection in the skin without proper treatment.
-For more information about ingrown toenails, contact one of our podiatrists of Omega Podiatry.
+If you are suffering from bunion pain, contact one of our podiatrists of Omega Podiatry.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 Causes